-Intra-urban: Metropolitan Public Transportation Department is in charge of all public transportations within the city, offering different types of transportation services like primary, supporting, express, and taxi.
-Buses, trolleybuses and minivans in numerious routes along with the taxis are in service.
+Intra-urban: Metropolitan Public Transportation Department is in charge of all public transportation within the city, offering different types of transportation services like primary, supporting, express, and taxi.
+Buses, trolleybuses and minivans on numerious routes along with taxis are in service.

 Chinggis khaan’s son Ugedei khaan started “Morin Urtuu” or the horse relay station which is considered to be the starting point of the Mongolian transportation sector.
 Since then until the beginning of the 20th century, “Morin Urtuu” and simple carts together with caravans were the only means of transportation in Mongolia.

-In the beginning of the 20th century, modern vehicles entered into the transportation sector and in 1925, the first transportation organization “State Transportation Agency” has been established.
+At the beginning of the 20th century, modern vehicles entered into the transportation sector and in 1925, the first transportation organization “State Transportation Agency” had been established.
 In 1929, 3 vehicles were customized and started serving as public buses between Ulaanbaatar and Amgalanbaatar cities.
 In 1929 buses, in 1954 taxis and in 1987 trolleybuses were put into public transportation service.
-During the socialist period, public transportation usually consisted of buses and trolleybuses but nowadays taxis and mini buses (vans) are becoming the common means of transportation due to traffic jam.
+During the socialist period, public transportation usually consisted of buses and trolleybuses but nowadays taxis and mini buses (vans) are becoming the common means of transportation due to traffic jams.

-One of the urgent problems facing the city transportation is the traffic jam as the numbers of automobiles on roads are considerably increasing in recent years.
-Therefore, the idea of building a metro line in Ulaanbaatar is drawing a consideration.
+One of the urgent problems facing city transportation are the traffic jams as the numbers of automobiles on roads are considerably increasing in recent years.
+Therefore, the idea of building a metro line in Ulaanbaatar is drawing consideration.
 Info

 : Public transportation in Ulaanbaatar

-, petroglyphs at Ikh Tenger and Gachuurt mountains, numerious tombs in Songino Khairkhan mountain, Chin Van Khanddorj’s house.
-Also, there are 11 places under the city’s preservation and protection: Zanabazar fine art museum building the first European style 2 storey apartment building, two stone lion statues on the Arslantai Bridge, two stone lion statues in front of the national history museum, some buildings of the Bogd khaan’s summer complex, Khunnu tombs in Belkhiin Am, two stone lion statues in front of the National University of Mongolia, rock scripts in Nukhtiin Am, where the patriotic lords held a secret meeting regarding the separation from the Manchu dominance and the Tsogtbadamjav’s house.
+, petroglyphs at Ikh Tenger and Gachuurt Mountain range, numerious tombs at Songino Khairkhan Mountain, and Chin Van Khanddorj’s house.
+Also, there are 11 places under the city’s preservation and protection: Zanabazar Fine Arts Museum building, the first European style 2 storey apartment building, two stone lion statues on the Arslantai Bridge, two stone lion statues in front of the national history museum, some buildings of the Bogd khaan’s summer complex, Khunnu tombs in Belkhiin Am, two stone lion statues in front of the National University of Mongolia, rock scripts in Nukhtiin Am, where the patriotic lords held a secret meeting regarding the separation from the Manchu dominance and the Tsogtbadamjav’s house.

-Located at the heart of Ulaanbaatar, the Sukhbaatar's Square is one of the famous tourist attractions.
-Just like Red Square of Moscow or Tiananmen Square of Beijing, the big events like parade during the big holidays organized at the Sukhbaatar's Square.
-During the socialist era, D.Sukhbaatar’s Tomb stood in front of the Government house on the square, but in 2004, the tomb had been moved to a cemetery.
-In 2006, dedicating to Chinggis khaan’s 800th anniversary, National Historical Gallery and Chinggis Khaan’s Statue
+Located at the heart of Ulaanbaatar is Sukhbaatar Square and is one of the famous tourist attractions.
+Just like Red Square of Moscow or Tiananmen Square of Beijing, big events like parades during the big holidays, are organized at Sukhbaatar Square.
+During the socialist era, D.Sukhbaatar’s Tomb stood in front of Government House on the square, but in 2004, the tomb had been moved to a cemetery.
+In 2006, dedicated to Chinggis Khaan’s 800th anniversary, National Historical Gallery and Chinggis Khaan’s Statue

-was put instead of the tomb.
-This statue became one of the largest Chinggis khaan’s statues within the city zone.
+were put there instead of the tomb.
+This statue became one of the largest Chinggis Khaan statues within the city zone.
 Gandantegchinlen Monastery, located in the north of the city, is the center of Mongolian Buddhism.
-Janraisig statue, in the temple, was built with the donations from the public.
+Janraisig Statue, in the temple, was built with donations from the public.
 The statue was built with 19 tons of copper gilded with gold and precious stones that came from historical places all over Mongolia.

 To cover the statue with gold, 75,926 pieces of 5 by 5 golden sheets were used.
 304 precious stones from all 21 aimags of Mongolia

 were placed on the forehead and 2,286 precious stones were placed on the crown of Janraisig.
-100m silk that came from India was used for its clothing.
+100m of silk that came from India was used for its clothing.
 There are many historical places near the city as well.
-Located south of the city in Bogd Khan Mountain around 50 monuments exist and some 100,000 years old ancient homestad were found in the area of Bogd Khan mountain.
+Located south of the city in Bogd Khan Mountain, around 50 monuments exist and some 100,000 year old ancient homesteads were found in the area of Bogd Khan Mountain.